 Worn-out shocks or struts feel loose, making it hard to control the vehicle.
 It also compromises the steering response and causes a scraping sound.
 Repairing these dampers could stop the car from pulling in a specific direction and can reduce friction.

-It is essential to check the auto suspension system for all kinds of wear and tear after covering 50 to 60 thousand miles.
+It is essential to check car suspension components such as this for all kinds of wear and tear after covering 50 to 60 thousand miles.
 If the mechanic recommends the replacement of the struts or shock absorber, it is better to do it in pairs instead of replacing the damaged part.
 This optimizes the car’s performance and prolongs the suspension life.

 Replace the spring